oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-creating-custom-macros-in-dbt.markdown

 {% endhighlight %}

 Overall, creating this macro has been a huge time-saver for me.
 It's allowed me to spend more time focusing on the data itself, rather than on the tedious task of manually reorganizing YAML files.
-If you're interested in creating your own custom dbt macros, check out this tutorial by Madison Mae at `https://madisonmae.substack.com/p/tutorial-write-a-custom-dbt-macro`.
+If you're interested in creating your own custom dbt macros, [check out this tutorial by Madison Mae](https://madisonmae.substack.com/p/tutorial-write-a-custom-dbt-macro).
 By leveraging the power of Jinja and dbt, you too can streamline your data engineering tasks and work more efficiently with large datasets